 - Placement pressure of a component, and several other causes

-Some of the commonly known soldering issues include:
+Some of the commonly known Soldering Bridging issues include:

 - Tombstone- This refers to a condition where a component is lifted up during wave soldering and resembles a tombstone.
 This is often caused on account of having an incorrect lead length or using components that have different solderability requirements.

 - Excess Solder- As the name suggests, this results from an excess build up of solder.
 This could be on account of a fast conveyor belt or an incorrect lead length to pad ratio.